 The couple will receive one (1) complimentary passenger for every ten (10) passengers paid up to a maximum of three (3) complimentary passengers per group.
 (The 11th passenger is free.)
 Groups of 225+ room nights will receive 6 complimentary passengers.

 The couple will receive one (1) complimentary room upgrade to the next available room category (up to Caribbean Diamond/Deluxe Diamond) when booking 25 rooms or 75+ room nights.

-20-24 rooms for a minimum 3 nights or 60-74 room nights = One (1) private function for three (3) hours.
-(May be 1 hour cocktail and 2 hour dinner or just 3 hour dinner reception)
+- 20 - 24 rooms for a minimum of 3 nights or 60 - 74 room nights = One (1) private function for three (3) hours (maybe a cocktail reception and dinner).

 International, American, Caribbean, Mexican, Mediterranean, Asian, Barbecue, Italian, Seafood and Dominican cuisine options are available to all wedding parties.
 Indian cuisine is available upon request and eligibility based on group bookings.

 Hard Rock Hotel Vallarta: Indian food options are not available.